Ryan Koh

 Ryan Koh is an American television writer.
 He is currently a writer and co-executive producer for The Simpsons.
 He has also worked as a writer and producer on The Office, New Girl, Workaholics, and Cougar Town.

 Television career

 Early career

 Koh began his writing career as a writer on the animated series Kappa Mikey and as a staff writer on the fourth season of The Office.
 As well as co-writing the webisode series Kevin's Loan with Anthony Farrell, he also contributed two full length scripts for the series.
 After two seasons, he departed and became a writer for Cougar Town in 2009 and became a co-producer on the show's second season.
 For his work on The Office, Koh was nominated for three Writers Guild of America awards.
-He won an Emmy for his work on The Simpsons.
+He has won two Emmys for his work on The Simpsons.

 He went to Harvard University where he wrote for the Harvard Lampoon.